cobalthq/cobalt-product-public-docs/content/en/Integrations/webhooks.md

 ## Configure Webhooks in the UI

-Let’s configure webhooks in the Cobalt app.
+Let's configure webhooks in the Cobalt app.

 ### Create a Webhook